If you would like to find out more about dental implants then call our friendly team and book a FREE treatment consultation today.

 Attaching the abutments:

-One step method – once the bone has bonded with the implant the temporary abutment is removed and replaced with a permanent one.
+One step method – once the bone has bonded with the implant, the temporary abutment is removed and replaced with a permanent one.

 Two step method – a minor incision is made to open the gum and put the abutment in place, again only once the bone has bonded to the implant.

-Once the permanent abutment is in place a new impression is taken of your teeth
+Once the permanent abutment is in place a new impression is taken of your teeth.

 Fitting and re-examination:

-This final stage is the same for both the one and two step method.
+This final stage is the same for both the one and two step methods.
 Once the new crown is ready to be fitted your dentist simply attaches it to the abutment, permanently filling the gap and completing your smile.
-This final stage is followed up with a series of check-ups to ensure the aesthetics and functionality of the tooth.
+This final stage is followed with a series of check-ups to ensure the aesthetics and functionality of the tooth.